DA0-DA0/docs/docs/quickstart/joining-leaving-token-based-dao.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Joining and leaving a token-based DAO

 The DAO we created in the previous guide was not a token-based DAO.
-However, you are likely to encounter token-based DAOs soon enough if you are engaging with other DAOs, and there are a few steps needed to interact with them.
+However, you are likely to encounter token-based DAOs soon enough if you are engaging with DAOs, and there are a few things you need to learn before interacting with them.

 ## Joining